krzysztofj1234567890/computer-science-basics-tutorials/aws_ai_certification/aws_ai_certification.md

   - The model doesn’t closely match the training data
   - Example: linear regression function on a non-linear dataset
   - Considered as underfitting
+  - indicates underfitting, where model is too simple
 - __Reducing the Bias__
   - __Use a more complex model__
   - __Increase the number of features__